 Bleeding Control training has gained more prominence due to active shooter and bombing incidents, but the fact is thee people we teach are much more likely to use these skills for hemorrhaging due to an accident which can be something as simple as a fall that breaks a bone which then slices through an artery.
 Start the clock.
 They could have as little as 3 minutes to live.
 What would you do?

 In June and July, CCEMS Tactical Medics trained approximately 120 officers from the Katy ISD Police and City of Katy police how to Stop the Bleed which includes training on the proper use of combat application tourniquets and wound packing.

 Klein ISD Police first had this training from CCEMS five years ago and have had two confirmed saves.
-One was for years ago and one was this year.
-Both cases were accidents that compromised arteries and would have resulted in death from bleeding out without the intervention of police officers with tourniquets.
+One was from several years ago and one was this year.
+Both cases were accidents that compromised arteries and could have resulted in death from bleeding out without the intervention of police officers with tourniquets.
 All Klein ISD Officers carry tourniquets and wound packing material on their person at all times.

 In late June, CCEMS taught Stop the Bleed, CPR/AED and Active Shooter skills to about 45 Spring ISD Police Officers.

 Note: Click on picture for larger view